ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-10-15-renewing-the-floor.md

 ![Original wooden floor panel in good condition](/assets/images/IMG_3415.jpg)

-There was no need for a replacement.
+There was no need for replacing it.
 I could directly put a layer of the [remaining insulator]({% post_url 2018-09-23-insulating-my-van %}) on the wooden floor.

 ![Insulated floor](/assets/images/IMG_3430.jpg)